 International Honorary Life Membership Award

-As WiNUP’s highest recognition for a member’s contribution, recipients should exhibit characteristics and behaviors that align with WiNUP’s Mission and Objectives.
+As highest recognition for a WiNUP member’s contribution, recipients should exhibit characteristics and behaviors that align with the Mission and Objectives of WiNUP.
 Honorary Life members are not assessed international dues.

 Objectives:

 The Honorary Life Member Award will honor an established WiNUP member who has exhibited exceptional leadership and service within WiNUP/EWRT for at least fifteen (15) years.